 The Arlo Pro 3 also works with with Arlo’s full range of Ultra accessories, including a solar panel, outdoor 25-foot charging cables, and a dual-battery charging station.

-Compatible with Amazon Alexa and Google Assistant, the new Arlo Pro 3 comes with a revamped SmartHub that offers optimized Wi-Fi and power performance, according to Arlo.
+Compatible with Amazon Alexa, Google Assistant, and (when used with Arlo's VMB4540 SmartHub) HomeKit, the new Arlo Pro 3 comes with a revamped SmartHub that offers optimized Wi-Fi and power performance, according to Arlo.
 The rechargeable Arlo Pro 3 offers between three to six months of battery life, Arlo claims.